xslittlemaggie/Deep-Learning-Machine-Learning-Projects/README.md

   - min_samples_leaf & min_samples_split
   - max_features

-### part 4: Fine tune the parameters of Decision Tree, Random Forest to get the best model
+### Part 4: Fine tune the parameters of Decision Tree, Random Forest to get the best model

 ### Part 5: Comparson of the Decision Tree and Random Forest models.
 Under the similar conditions, the performance of Random Forest should always be better than that of the Decision Tree since the Decision Tree is included in the Random Forest.